nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-and-redis.md

 The `RedisTransientStore`&nbsp;is a Redis-based implementation of the [Transient Store]({{page page='transient-store'}}).

-It becomes the **default** Transient Store if Redis is enabled.
+It is not anymore the **default** Transient Store when Redis is enabled since **LTS2019**, more details in: [NXP-26581](https://jira.nuxeo.com/browse/NXP-26581).

-It allows the parameters associated to the stored blobs to be shared across cluster nodes.
+The old Redis Transient Store can still be used with `nuxeo.transientstore.provider=redis` set in the `nuxeo.conf`, but it is not cluster safe.
+Binaries are temporarily stored in the Nuxeo node's file system.
+More details in: [NXP-21871](https://jira.nuxeo.com/browse/NXP-21871).

 ## Clean-up